decred/dcrdocs/docs/advanced/transaction-details.md

 Field        | Description                                                                                    | Size
 ---          | ---                                                                                            | ---
 Version      | Transaction version.
 This number is used to signify how the transaction should be interpreted.
-The first two bytes specify the version number.
-The second two bytes specify the serialization format.   | 4 bytes
+The upper 16 bits specify the serialization format and the lower 16 bits specify the version number.   | 4 bytes
 Input count  | The number of inputs in the transaction encoded as a variable-length integer                   | 1-9 bytes Inputs       | Serialized list of all the transaction's inputs                                                | Variable Output count | The number of outputs in the transaction encoded as a variable-length integer                  | 1-9 bytes